-A site map must be attached to the Event Application Form for the include clearly identifiable emergency access points, surrounding streets The site plan should be to scale, easy to read, ideally in grid format and and landmarks.
+A site map must be attached to the Event Application Form for the include clearly identifiable emergency access points, surrounding streets The site plan should be to scale, easy to read, ideally in grid format and application to be assessed. and landmarks.